 For more information please contact Professor Kathy Morgan, firstname.lastname@example.org.

-Cognitive Neuroscience Lab, Jason Reiss
+Cognitive Neuroscience Research Laboratory, Jason E. Reiss

 The overarching goal of this lab is to study the hidden mental processes involved in the acquisition and use of visual information.
 This lab is interested in questions such as: How do we pay attention to certain things and disregard other things?
 What happens in the brain during this selection process?
 How does this selection determine our visual experience?
 To help in this exploration, this lab uses both behavioral methods as well as 128-channel high-density electroencephalography (EEG) system that allows precise measurement of the electrical activity that occurs in the brain.
+We also use eye-tracking technology (to provide information about where individuals look at particular aspects of a scene).

 Health and Social Psychology Lab, Michael Berg